thomas051083/psd-psw/_pswlf-2020/0a-occ.md

       <b>Participatory Design - From Working For to Working With</b>
       <br>30 October 2020, 3.00pm - 5.00pm | Platform: Zoom
       <br>
-      <br>This is an introduction to the method known as Participatory Design (PD).
+      <br>This is an introduction to Participatory Design (PD).
 The session will provide a brief overview of PD tools and look at how PD was used by MOH in the design of the National Diabetes Reference Materials (NDRM).
       <br>
       <br>Learning Outcomes:
       <br>• Recognise what PD is and is not